 - Beauty and the Beast Live on Stage

 - Frozen Sing-Along (full name “For the First Time in Forever: Frozen Sing-Along Celebration”)

 - Toy Story Midway Mania (T1)

 Once you’ve used your pre-booked FastPass+, you can book any available FastPass+ one at a time.
-Availability varies wildly, and FastPass+ for the most popular rides will often be gone by the time you have used your first three.
-Your chances are better the earlier in the day your first three are used, and the smaller your party.
-They are also better at the Magic Kingdom than anywhere else.
+Availability varies wildly, and FastPass+ for the most popular rides will often be gone by the time you have used your pre-booked ones.